 It’s also worth noting that if you are diverting around natural disasters, particularly fires and floods along the Pacific Highway (or vice versa), Armidale and Coffs Harbour are interlinked by the aptly named Waterfall Way.

 At some stage, I will document the Waterfall Way route properly as it is an adventure in its own right.
 As you might imagine there are a number of stunning waterfalls to visit between the two major interstate routes.
-The closest to Armidale being impressive Wollomombi Falls.
+The closest to Armidale being the impressive Wollomombi Falls.

 Glen Innes, NSW